timothymcmackin/tezos-hackathon-jump-start/README.md

 ## Writing smart contracts

-Tezos smart contacts are pieces of code stored on the blockchain.
+Tezos smart contracts are pieces of code stored on the blockchain.
 After they are deployed, they are immutable and cannot be shut down or prevented from running.

 A smart contract is composed of three elements: